Tabletop role-playing game: Indie publishers

+Independent or "indie" role-playing games are tabletop role-playing games produced by individual creators or small press publishers, in contrast to games published by large corporations.
+As a movement, indie game design typically emphasizes creative freedom and fair financial compensation for game designers.
+The indie role-playing game community often produces games with signature and idiosyncratic character.
+Some indie designers create and sell their own games on Itch.io, DriveThruRPG, Kickstarter, BackerKit, or via in-person sales at gaming conventions, while others use distribution services such as Indie Press Revolution.

 Business models

 Role-playing games are produced under a variety of business models, which succeed or fail based on those models' objectives.
 The smallest viable businesses are one person companies that produce games using print on demand and e-book technologies.
 Most of these companies provide a secondary income for their owner-operators.
 Many of these businesses employ freelancers, but some do not; their owners complete every aspect of the product.
 Larger companies may have a small office staff that manages publishing, brand development and freelance work.
 Guided by a developer/manager, freelancers produce most of a game line's content according to a central plan.
+Some start with already established franchises while others create original series and then branch out as a franchise to multiple medias.
 Finally, a few companies (such as Wizards of the Coast and Mongoose Publishing) maintain an in-house writing and design staff.

 The standard business model for successful RPGs relies on multiple sales avenues: